-2018 Returns
+2019 Returns

-The nominal return (the rate of return without adjusting for inflation) for the NBPSPP was 1.75% for the year ended December 31, 2018.
-The chart below illustrates the nominal return compared to the benchmark return for the one-year, four-year, and five-year (since the NBPSPP's conversion to a shared risk plan), as well as the twenty-two year period that Vestcor has managed the pension fund.
+The nominal return (the rate of return without adjusting for inflation) for the NBPSPP was 11.65% for the year ended December 31, 2019.
+This resulted in approximately \$881.1 million in net investment income added to the Plan for the year.
+The chart below illustrates the nominal return compared to the benchmark return for the one-year, four-year, and five-year (since the NBPSPP's conversion to a shared risk plan), as well as the twenty-three year period that Vestcor has managed the pension fund.

-The overall nominal return, before investment management fees, in excess of the portfolio benchmark, resulted in 1.11% of gross investment value added.
-After deducting investment management costs of 0.13%, the net value added to the pension fund was 0.98%, well in excess of the target value add of 0.42%.
-This resulted in approximately \$132.3 million in net investment income added to the Plan for the year.
+The overall nominal return, before investment management fees, in excess of the portfolio benchmark, resulted in 0.50% of gross investment value added.
+After deducting investment management costs of 0.13%, the net value added to the pension fund was 0.37%, slightly below the target value add of 0.42%.